fabio-miranda/fabio-miranda.github.io/courses/cs594-fall-2021/cs594-fall-2021-syllabus.md

 For the first \~10 weeks, the course will be lecture based (75 minutes twice per week), followed by \~5 weeks of paper presentations and discussions.

-#### 8. Overlap with existing courses

-This course will present a unique approach to data management, and data mining, *from a visualization and visual analytics perspective*.
-As far as I know, no other course focuses on the techniques and methods necessary to build visual analytics tools capable of handling large data. **CS418: Introduction to Data Science** and **CS494: Big Data Mining** discuss visualization in 1-2 lectures, but do not cover the techniques that must be employed to guide the user in the visual exploration process and drive interactive visualization of large data. **CS594: Visual Data Science** focuses on the principles of visualization and visual analytics, without discussing the data management techniques needed to handle big data. **CS594: Algorithm Methods for Big Data** focuses on the foundation of algorithms for big data, with no visualization discussion.
-Finally, **CS594: High-performance Data Systems** presents a low-level view of high-performance data systems, without connecting them to visualization systems.

 #### References